 And here I am putting the pockets together.

 All in all, it was really great fun and here we are with out (almost) finished products and Charlotte (left) and Sophie (right), the lovely ladies from Badger & Earl.
 Elisalex unfortunately had to dash off before the end of the day.

-Pattern: Bettine Dress – Tilly & the Buttons (paper pattern) (as a disclaimer, I got the pattern for free form Badger & Earl, but I traced it and returned it back to them).
+Pattern: Bettine Dress – Tilly & the Buttons (paper pattern) (as a disclaimer, I got the pattern for free from Badger & Earl, but I traced it and returned it back to them).

-Fabric: Merchant & Mills indigo linnen from Badger & Earl, 2m; a scrap of navy polkadot cotton
+Fabric: Merchant & Mills indigo linen from Badger & Earl, 2m; a scrap of navy polka-dot cotton

 Trimmings: Fusible interface for collar facing; woven elastic, 70 cm (all from Badger & Earl); 2 pearl snap buttons (from my stash)